project-idx/.github/profile/README.md

 ## Hi there 👋

-Stay tuned for more open source goodness from the [Project IDX](https://idx.dev) team at Google!
+Stay tuned for more open source goodness from the [Firebase Studio](https://firebase.studio) team at Google!